 There are several ways to pay your VA and disperse the work they perform for you to maximize your revenue.

 Option #1 Hourly through 3rd Party Site Like Upwork

-Upwork TIP: The wage desired on Upwork is very often an exaggerated number much higher than the employee has worked for in the past or is willing to in the future.
-You should rule out VAs because they want more money than what you will pay, let them decide.
+Upwork TIP: The wage desired on Upwork is very often an exaggerated number, much higher than the employee has worked for in the past or is willing to in the future.
+You should rule out VAs because they want more money than what you will pay; let them decide.

 You can see their past jobs here AND their wages.
 This is a much more accurate reflection of the wages they are currently accepting.
-Remember, still pay what they are worth, but a VA who does not price their services consistently may not be of the same caliber they appear.
+Remember, still pay what they are worth, but a VA who does not price their services consistently may not be of the same caliber as they appear.
 A great VA will generally have firm and consistent prices.